 Write an essay

 Shortlist your favorite universities

 At first, you might have over ten universities you’d like to get in.
 Make sure you perform thorough research and pick the ones that draw your attention the most.
 You might not afford to apply to more than seven colleges, so shortlisting is necessary.
 Once you’re down to 10, check their websites again and look for what makes the college personal for you.
 In the end, it’s not about the university’s reputation but it’s how you connect to it.
-You could choose Common App for this part, since this app shows you what (math) opportunities are available for each university.
+You could choose Common App for this part, since this app shows you what (math) scholarships are available for each university.

 Research various types of scholarships

 There are so many math scholarships available for you!
 I’ll present you a shortlist but if you need more info, check online.
 There is plenty of information out there.